jek1705/Disaster_Response_Pipeline/README.md

 ## How to Interact with the Project

-This project is for educational purposes only and no contributions are expected.
+- This project is for educational purposes only and no contributions are expected.
 However, feel free to explore the data and insights provided.
+1. To create a processed sqlite db:
+python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+2. To train and save a pkl model:
+python train_classifier.py ../data/DisasterResponse.db classifier.pkl
-To run the APP, from command python run.py then go to http://127.0.0.1:3000/
+3. To deploy the application locally: python run.py

 ## Licensing, Authors, Acknowledgements, etc.